MicrosoftDocs/xamarin-docs/docs/ios/platform/textkit.md

 This code adds support for drawing on the text view using Core Graphics.
 Since the `UITextView` class is now built to use Text Kit for its text rendering and layout, it can use all the features of Text Kit, such as setting exclusion paths.

 > [!IMPORTANT]
->   Note: This example subclasses `UITextView` to add touch drawing support.
+> This example subclasses `UITextView` to add touch drawing support.
 Subclassing `UITextView` isn’t necessary to get the features of Text Kit.